-We are excited to welcome you as a speaker for OpenJS World 2020, which will take place virtually Tuesday, June 23 – Wednesday, June 24 during Central Daylight Time (CDT), UTC -5.
+We are excited to welcome you as a speaker for OpenJS World 2022, which will take place in Austin, TX and virtually on Monday, June 6 – Friday, June 10.
 Please click through the tabs on this page to access information.
 We recommend bookmarking this page and checking back for additional updates as we get closer to the event.

 Please click through the menu on the left of this page to access information.

 Visa Letter Requests and Travel Fund Information

 Please register for the event and then complete the visa letter request form if you require a visa letter.